How to Borrow Units on Prepaid Meter

 Do you know that you can borrow electricity units on your prepaid meter when you run out of units?
 Well!
 Let me burst your bubbles.
 It is very possible and pretty easy to borrow units on your prepaid.

-So, if you don’t know how to borrow units on prepaid meter, no worries; we’re here to put you through.
+So, if you don’t know how to borrow units on a prepaid meter, no worries; we’re here to put you through.
 All you need to do is keep a tab as we go through it together.

 There are different methods that you can use to borrow units on your prepaid meter, such as using a code, via VTU platforms, etc. However, it is important to note that once you borrow these units, they will be deducted from your next recharge; hence, it is best to use them properly because they are not free.